dr-jts/crunchyblog/pgfs-cql-spatial/index.md

 For these examples we'll use the U.S. [Geographic Names Information System](https://en.wikipedia.org/wiki/Geographic_Names_Information_System) (GNIS) dataset.
 It contains more than 2 million points for named geographical features.
-We load this data into a spatial table called `us.geonames`.
+We load this data into a PostGIS spatial table called `us.geonames`.
 The point location values are stored in a column called `geom` of type [`geography`](https://blog.crunchydata.com/blog/postgis-and-the-geography-type).
 (PostGIS allows storing spatial data as either `geometry` or `geography`.
 We'll explain later why for this case it is better to use `geography`).